Item 19: Avoid reflection

 let y_any: Box<dyn Any> = Box::new(Square::new(3, 4, 3));

-Modulo a couple of indirections, a dyn Any trait object is effectively a combination of a raw pointer and a type identifier.
-This means that Any can offer some additional generic methods:
+Aside from a couple of indirections, a dyn Any trait object is effectively a combination of a raw pointer and a type identifier.
+This means that the standard library can offer some additional generic methods that are defined for a dyn Any trait object; these methods are generic over some additional type T:

-• is<T> to indicate whether the trait object's type is equal to some specific other type T.
+• is::<T>(): Indicates whether the trait object's type is equal to some specific other type T

-• downcast_ref<T> which returns a reference to the concrete type T, provided that the type matches.
+• downcast_ref::<T>(): Returns a reference to the concrete type T, provided that the trait object's type matches T

-Observe that the Any trait is only approximating reflection functionality: the programmer chooses (at compile-time) to explicitly build something (&dyn Any) that keeps track of an item's compile-time type as well as its location.
-The ability to (say) downcast back to the original type is only possible if the overhead of building an Any trait object has happened.
+Observe that the Any trait is only approximating reflection functionality: the programmer chooses (at compile time) to explicitly build something (&dyn Any) that keeps track of an item's compile-time type as well as its location.
+The ability to (say) downcast back to the original type is possible only if the overhead of building an Any trait object has already happened.

 Recall also from Item 12 that Rust's trait objects are not really object-oriented.
-It's not the case that a Square is-a Shape, it's just that a Square implements Shape's interface.
-The same is true for trait bounds: a trait bound Shape: Drawable does not mean is-a, it just means also-implements; the vtable for Shape includes the entries for the methods of Drawable.
+It's not the case that a Square is-a Shape; it's just that a Square implements Shape's interface.
+The same is true for trait bounds: a trait bound Shape: Draw does not mean is-a; it just means also-implements because the vtable for Shape includes the entries for the methods of Draw.

 For some simple trait bounds: